ajgpitch/qtrl-tutorial/README.md

 # Python scripts that call the qutip.control library modules
 # Designed as material for a tutorial on using the qutip.control library for quantum optimal control simulations

+# All scripts assume that the latest github version of QuTiP is installed.